kaicoleridge/VecTor/README.md

 You can also keep up to date with the progess of VecTor over on twitter at [@officialvector_](https://twitter.com/officialvector_)

 ### 👨‍💻 Tech Stack VecTor used
-- AWS - Hosted on EC2 Instance.
+- AWS - Hosted on EC2 Instance, running Ubuntu Server 20.4
 - Discord.JS API
 - Node.JS